 IP Systems – Cloud-Based Access Control

 ADT is an international company that provides electronic safety and security solutions to residential units mainly.
-Its main purpose is to make home spaces safe from a variety of elements (burglars, a natural disaster like fires, floods, etc.) Additionally, ADT can manage emergency contact information for you.
+Its main purpose is to make home spaces safe from a variety of elements (burglars, natural disasters like fires, floods, etc.) Additionally, ADT can manage emergency contact information for you.

 Bosch Security Systems